TanStack/table/docs/guide/sorting.md

 - `datetime` - Sorts by time, use this if your values are `Date` objects.
 - `basic` - Sorts using a basic/standard `a > b ?
 1 : a < b ? -1 : 0` comparison.
 This is the fastest sorting function, but may not be the most accurate.

-You can also define your own custom sorting functions either as the `sortingFn` column option, or as a global sorting function using the `sortingFns` table option.
+You can also define your own custom sorting functions either as the `sortingFn` column option, or as a global sorting function using the `sortFns` table option.

 #### Custom Sorting Functions

-When defining a custom sorting function in either the `sortingFns` table option or as a `sortingFn` column option, it should have the following signature:
+When defining a custom sorting function in either the `sortFns` table option or as a `sortingFn` column option, it should have the following signature:

 ```tsx
 //optionally use the SortingFn to infer the parameter types